 Profile

-Of the current candidates, Bachelet lays out the most concrete, targeted proposals for reform.
+Of the current candidates, Bachelet lays out the most concrete and targeted proposals for reform.
 Her reform agenda centers on efficiency and staying true to the UN’s founding principles while adapting it to current challenges, including climate change.
-However, without more ambitious structural changes, her reform agenda is unlikely to meet the scale of the challenges facing the UN.
+However, in the absence of more ambitious structural changes, it is unlikely to meet the scale of the challenges facing the UN.

-Bachelet’s approach appears incremental and consultation-driven, with concrete proposals, including strengthening UN agencies and reviewing peace operations.
+Bachelet’s approach appears incremental and consultation-driven, with concrete proposals including strengthening UN agencies and reviewing peace operations.
 She has proposed mainstreaming gender but cautions against merging agencies with distinct gender mandates.
-Preventive diplomacy features highly on Bachelet’s agenda, including enhancing UN field presence and prioritizing human rights and early reporting mechanisms.
+Preventative diplomacy features highly on Bachelet’s agenda, including enhancing UN field presence and prioritizing human rights and early reporting mechanisms.

-For Bachelet, any efficiencies must retain the UN’s ability to deliver on the ground and preserve the balance of its three pillars.
+For Bachelet, any efficiency effort must retain the UN’s ability to deliver on the ground and preserve the balance of its three pillars.
 She has supported more equitable Security Council representation, collaboration with regional organizations and international financial architecture reform.

 Bachelet is an experienced leader who understands the UN system, having worked in a highly political environment as UN High Commissioner for Human Rights – though civil society organizations have noted her mixed record in confronting major powers for their violations.
 As President of Chile, she led electoral and constitutional reform.
 According to observers, her diplomatic skill was central to expanding UN Women’s global presence.